radiocosmology/alpenhorn/demo/demo-script.md

 ```
 docker compose down --remove-orphans --volumes
 ```
-Doing this will require rebuilding the database as described below.
+Removing the volumes will require rebuilding the database as described below.

-Finally, to remove the alpenhorn container image which gets built the first time the containers is
+Finally, to remove the alpenhorn container image, which gets built the first time the containers is
 run:
 ```
 docker rmi alpenhorn:latest
 ```
-You should do this if you want to update the alpenhorn version used by the demo, or if you've made changes to the demo's `Dockerfile.alpenhorn` or `docker-compose.yaml` files.
+You should do this if you want to update the version of alpenhorn used by the demo, or if you've made changes to the demo's `Dockerfile.alpenhorn` or `docker-compose.yaml` files.
 (You can also remove the `mysql:latest` image if you want to run a newer version of the database container.)